There are no CTL Writing Support Tutorials available. What can I do?

-Does the Writing Centre look at resumes and cover letters?
+Does CTL Writing Support look at resumes and cover letters?

 No: we focus on academic writing assignments.
 Academic Advising & Career Centre has specialized counselors and trained peers who will review your resume and cover letter.
-Go to Room AR 215 to sign up for an appointment.
+Go to Room AC213 to sign up for an appointment or visit their website.
 You might also have a look at the excellent advice on writing resumes and cover letters.

-Can the Writing Centre help me with my personal statement for graduate school?
+Can CTL Writing Support help me with my personal statement for graduate school?

 We are happy to help you with your personal statement during our drop-hours.
 Please do not book an appointment for a personal statement, as we reserve these for course assignments only.

-Can I bring in my creative writing (fiction, poetry, etc.) to the Writing Centre?
+Can I bring in my creative writing (fiction, poetry, etc.) to CTL Writing Support?

 For questions and appointments relating to creative writing, please contact Dr. Nancy Johnston.
 Note that UTSC has a creative writing journal, Scarborough Fair, which you might want to get involved in.
 And remember to submit your best work for the UTSC Creative Writing Awards.

 Can I come in to work on my writing skills, even if I don’t have an actual assignment?

 Our philosophy is that writing is an activity that always occurs within a discursive context.
 We don’t teach writing in the abstract; we teach based on work in progress.
 That being said, if you want to work on your writing but don’t have an assignment due yet, you can bring in a copy of an old writing assignment for assessment and feedback; draft a sample of the kind of writing you will be doing in your field and bring it in for assessment and feedback.